Lion Express

-Lion Express (लाॅयन एक्सप्रेस) is an Indian newspaper.
+Lion Express (लॉयन एक्सप्रेस) is an Indian newspaper.

 Biraj Mohan (Ramawat), the founder of Lion Express, was born in a very simple farmer's family in a small village Basi-Barsinghsar of Bikaner district.
 Instead of giving up on the circumstances, he chose the path of hard work with courage and dedication.
 The word IMPOSSIBLE is not even in Biraj Mohan's dictionary.
 Once he sees a dream, then he believes it only after realizing it.
 Lion Express is the successful culmination of his passion.
 Today Lion Express is one of the best and most successful portals in Western Rajasthan.
 Always ready to help the needy people, Biraj Mohan (Ramawat) himself is a very good speaker, writer and journalist and is known for his simplicity and ease.
-Nowadays veteran writer and journalist Harish B Sharma is editor of Lion Express.

 History

 The Newspaper was launched in 2011 in Rajasthan, India.